 So we come to congruence.
 What does it mean and why should you care?

 Well, it means that everything with your Facebook advertising; copy, language, colours, logos, images, landing pages and offers are all along the same theme!
-(Check out my article about Ad Scent for more information about why this is important and what you can do to ensure your ads are as good as they can be).
 But congruence basically comes down to making your audience feel relaxed and comfortable with everything about your ad.

 The Facebook Pixel – Remarketing & Custom Audiences Part 2